Nearest Neighbor CCP-Based Molecular Sequence Analysis: Proposed Approach

 \paragraph{Step 3 (\textbf{K-Means Clustering})} The selected features are clustered using the K-Means algorithm with $n\_components - 1$ clusters, where $n\_components$ (a hyperparameter) is the desired number of clusters.

 \paragraph{Step 4 (\textbf{Partitioning Non-Clustered Features})} The features that were not assigned to any cluster due to low variance are grouped into a separate cluster.
-This makes a new cluster that contains the remaining features.
+This creates a new cluster that contains the remaining features.

 \paragraph{Step 5 (\textbf{Computing Density Map})} For each cluster, the algorithm computes a density map to capture the correlation between features within the cluster (see Algorithm~\ref{algo_ccp_org}).
 The density map is estimated using either an exponential kernel or a Lorentz kernel, which are defined as follows: